EU lawmakers back jail for interest rate riggers

 Traders based outside Europe who are suspected of manipulating EU benchmarks could face possible extradition to answer criminal charges, provided regulators in other countries are ready to cooperate, McCarthy said.

-The vote means that lawmakers will now sit down with the EU’s member states to finalize the rules before the end of this year, with the proposed minimum jail terms likely to prove the most contentious issue.
+The vote means that lawmakers will now sit down with the EU’s member states to finalise the rules before the end of this year, wi th the proposed minimum jail terms likely to prove the most contentious issue.

 “We voted that no-one should serve less than five years for serious breaches in terms of a jail term.
 This remains to be negotiated with the member states, and I hope that they will accept that perpetrators should face the full force of the law,” McCarthy told Reuters.